Machine Embroidery Stabilizer Guide + FREE Printable Chart

 Stabilizer vs. Interfacing

 Sewing interfacing and embroidery stabilizer aren’t interchangeable.
 Can you use interfacing as an embroidery stabilizer?
-In some cases, probably.
+In some cases, yes, but I don’t recommend it.
+I also don’t recommend using coffee filters, paper towels, or other household goods as stabilizers for that matter.

 My Embroidery Machine Stabilizer Chart – FREE Printable